AITestingOrg/abstractor/README.md

 python -m spacy download en
 python src/app.py
 ```
 Follow the instructions in the console.
+You must train the model first.
+To do this choose `2` at the prompt to import the examples then `3` to train on them.
+Once done, you can start testing out concrete values using the `1` prompt

 ## Tests
 Run the tests.